 2. Evaluate cloud readiness of given workloads.

 Where will your cloud strategy likely start?
 Identify the low-hanging fruit.
 What workloads are excellent candidates for external public or private cloud hosting?
 What are the applications and services which are not good candidates for cloud provisioning?
+Take advantage of our cloud readiness assessment.

 3. Mitigate risks and challenges of the cloud.